tallpauley/wordsiv/docs/guide/basic-usage.md

 You should see a random sentence in the console in the lower-right of DrawBot!

+Check out the [Quick Reference](../../examples/quick-reference) if you want to quickly jump into WordSiv, or read on for more detailed information.

 ## Listing Vocabs

 WordSiv generates text using [Vocabs](../../api-reference/#wordsiv.Vocab):